xiedongmingming/unilm/layoutxlm/README.md

 }
 ```

-## License
+## license

-The content of this project itself is licensed under the [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/)
+the content of this project itself is licensed under the [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/)

-### Contact Information
+### contact information

-For help or issues using LayoutXLM, please submit a GitHub issue.
+for help or issues using layoutxlm, please submit a github issue.

-For other communications related to LayoutXLM, please contact Lei Cui (`lecu@microsoft.com`), Furu Wei (`fuwei@microsoft.com`).
+for other communications related to layoutxlm, please contact lei cui (`lecu@microsoft.com`), furu wei (`fuwei@microsoft.com`).